Carlo Montemurro

-Carlo Alberto Montemurro (born 18 January 1934) is an Italian ice hockey player.
+Carlo Montemurro (born 18 April 1934) is an Italian ice hockey player.
 He competed in the men's tournament at the 1956 Winter Olympics.
-In 1981, he was arrested on fraud and conspiracy charges and sentenced in 1984.
+In March 1981, he and his wife Anna Rose, as well as six others, were arrested and charged with conspiracy, fraud and theft of $35 million from the public in relation to Re-Mor Investment Management Corp., of which Carlo was president.